-- D. An adequate supply of warm liquids and/or food is available at the training site; - E. Strenuous physical activity is monitored and limited to 15 to 20 minutes; - F. A heated indoor rehabilitation area is in close proximity to the training site; - G. When conducting outside training activities in temperatures where climbing/walking surfaces are subject to freezing and may create a slip hazard, instructors shall exercise due caution.
+- iii.
+An adequate supply of warm liquids and/or food is available at the training site; - iv.
+Strenuous physical activity is monitored and limited to 15 to 20 minutes; - v.
+A heated indoor rehabilitation area is in close proximity to the training site; - vi.
+When conducting outside training activities in temperatures where